AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky Performance Evaluation

 \subsubsection{\adapt~for mmWave-NOMA-\uav~Networks}

 We below evaluate \adapt~performance in terms of training and testing processes for different scenarios.\\ \textbf{Training process.} Assuming that channels are only LoS, throughout this analysis, we train \adapt~to allocate resources by maximizing total average data rate while satisfying the minimum spectral efficiency specified by ${R}_{min}/W$.
-To satisfy the stated objective and constraint, we set $w_r = 10$, $w_f$ \& $w_g$ to be zero, $w_s$ and $w_u$ to be $100$ and $10$ respectively.
-In Fig. \ref{fig: min-sum-vs-se}, we plot ${R}_{e}^{\textrm{tot}}$ as a function of the minimum spectral efficiency along with the confidence interval of $6$ runs.
-Observe that \adapt~has a superior performance than SoA, thanks to the ability of the \uav~to relocate in the 3D plane while allocating power at the same time.
-In addition, \adapt~managed to serve users while providing them a minimum of $3$ bit/s/Hz while SoA could only handle up to $2.5$ bit/s/Hz, for the same network resources.
-Hence, \adapt~has the ability to manage resources way more efficiently. \textbf{Testing process.} {In this scenario, we examine the effectiveness, robustness and generalization ability of \adapt~with respect to both SoA and conventional DRL method.
+To satisfy the stated objective and constraint we set $w_r = 10$, $w_f$ \& $w_g$ to be zero, $w_s$ and $w_u$ to be $100$ and $10$ respectively.
+In Fig. \ref{fig: min-sum-vs-se}, we plot ${R}_{e}^{\textrm{tot}}$ as a function of the minimum spectral efficiency along with the confidence interval of 6 runs.
+Observe that \adapt~has a superior performance than SoA, thanks to its ability to relocate the \uav~in the 3D plane while allocating power at the same time.
+In addition, \adapt~managed to serve users while providing them with a minimum of $3$ bit/s/Hz while SoA could only handle up to $2.5$ bit/s/Hz given the same network resources and hence has a higher resources management efficiency. \textbf{Testing process.} {In this scenario, we examine effectiveness, robustness and generalization ability of \adapt~with respect to both SoA and conventional DRL method.
 We train \adapt~ while setting $R_{min}$ to $0$, $w_r$ to be $10$, and all other weights to zero.
-We generated $100$ different users location realizations drawn from a uniform distribution and determined, for each realization, the average total sum rate achieved based on the trained policy network model over $1000$ time steps.} In Fig.~\ref{fig:test-AdaptSky-DN-VS-DRL-VS-SoA}, we draw the average total sum rate percentage of \adapt~compared with SoA and DRL. \adapt~outperformed the DRL $67\%$ of locations with average of $39.11\%$ and up to $275.4\%$ improvement.
+We generated $100$ different users location realizations drawn from a uniform distribution and determined ${R}_{e}^{\textrm{tot}}$ based on actions taken, based on the trained policy network model, over a $1000$ consecutive time steps.} In Fig.~\ref{fig:test-AdaptSky-DN-VS-DRL-VS-SoA}, we draw the average total sum rate percentage of \adapt~compared with SoA and DRL. \adapt~outperformed the DRL $67\%$ of locations with average of $39.11\%$ and up to $275.4\%$ improvement.
 This significant performance improvement of \adapt~over DRL comes as a result of its higher generalization ability.
 Similarly, \adapt~outperformed SoA over $91\%$ of locations with up to $90.25\%$ improvement and median of $30.25\%$.